Principal minors of tree distance matrices: Graphs and spanning forests

 Given a connected subgraph $H \subseteq G$, we define the {\em edge boundary} $\partial H$ as the set of edges which join $H$ to its complement; i.e.

-We define the {\em outdegree} of $H$ in $G$ as the number of edges in its edge boundary, $\outdeg(H) = |\partial H|$.
+Define the {\em outdegree} of $H$ in $G$ as the number of edges in its edge boundary, $\outdeg(H) = |\partial H|$.
 Note that the edge boundary and outdegree do not depend on the implicit orientation on $E$.

 We are especially interested in the following special cases.
 Let $G$ be a tree and $\emptyset \ne S \subseteq V$.
-For an $S$-rooted spanning forest $F$ of $G$, and $s \in S$, we define the {\em outdegree} $\outdeg(F,s)$ as the number of edges which join $F(s)$ (the $s$-component of $F$) to a different component; i.e. outdegree of $F(s)$ in the tree $G$.
-Similarly, if $F$ is a $(S,*)$-rooted spanning forest of $G$, we let $\outdeg(F,*)$ denote the outdegree of the floating component $F(*)$. \begin{eg} Consider the tree $G$ from Example~\ref{eg:running}, where $S$ is the set of three leaf vertices.
+For an $S$-rooted spanning forest $F$ of $G$, and $s \in S$, define the {\em outdegree} $\outdeg(F,s)$ as the number of edges which join $F(s)$ (the $s$-component of $F$) to a different component.
+Similarly, if $F$ is a $(S,*)$-rooted spanning forest of $G$, let $\outdeg(F,*)$ denote the outdegree of the floating component $F(*)$. \begin{eg} Consider the tree $G$ from Example~\ref{eg:running}, where $S$ is the set of three leaf vertices.
 In Figure~\ref{fig:outdeg}, we show examples of rooted spanning forests of $G$, where each component is labelled by $\outdeg(F, s)$, for a leaf vertex $s$, or $\outdeg(F, *)$ for the floating component.

 In consideration of the next lemma, we also show $G$ labelled with $2 - \deg(v)$ on each vertex, below.

 \end{eg}